Native Languages of the Americas: Wiyot Indian Legends

 This means "The Ancient One Above" in the Wiyot language, and is the Wiyot name for the Creator (God.)
 Gudatrigakwitl

-is a divine spirit with no human form or attributes and is never personified in Wiyot folklore.
+is a divine spirit with no human form or attributes and is never personified in Wiyot myths.

 Rakshuatlaketl.)
-Gatswokwire is the benevolent culture hero of the Wiyot tribe (sometimes referred to as a "transformer" by folklorists.)
+Gatswokwire is the benevolent culture hero of Wiyot mythology (sometimes referred to as a "transformer" by folklorists.)

 He shares some similarities with other Algonquian heroes such as the Wabanaki